Inflationary model in minimally modified gravity theories

 \section{Conclusions}

 We have studied models of inflation in the MMG theory.
-We have concentrated on $f({\bf H})$ gravity in the form $f(C) = -\Lambda (-C/\Lambda)^{1+p}$, where $C$ is the Hamiltonian constraint in the Einstein gravity, and $p$ as well as $\Lambda$ are constant.
+We have concentrated on $f({\bf H})$ gravity in the form $f(C) = -\Lambda (-C/\Lambda)^{1+p}$, where $p$ and $\Lambda$ are constant, while $C$ is given by Eq.~(\ref{constraintC}).
 It can be checked that this theory reduces to Einstein gravity when $p=0$.
-It is difficult for this theory to drive inflation without introducing an inflaton field We have examined inflationary models in which potential of the inflaton takes the exponential and the power-law forms.
+It is difficult for this theory to drive inflation without introducing an inflaton field.
+We have examined inflationary models in which potential of the inflaton takes the exponential and the power-law forms.
 We have found that the slow-roll parameter $\epsilon$ is inversely proportional to the number of e-folding similar to case of Einstein gravity.
 The expression for $\epsilon$ in the case of power-law potential takes the form as in the Einstein gravity when $p=0$.
 Nevertheless, there is no Einstein limit for the case of exponential potential.
 According to the evolution equation for the perturbations, it can be seen that evolution equation of perturbations depends on $\fc$.
-For the case of exponential potential, $\fc$ is inversely proportional to $\epsilon$, so that $\fc$ can vary a few order of magnitudes through out inflation.
+For the case of exponential potential, $\fc$ is inversely proportional to $\epsilon$, so that $\fc$ can vary a few order of magnitude through out inflation.
 However, for the case of power-law potential, $\fc$ becomes nearly constant when $p$ is close to zero.